Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- Monday's over/under for Brook Lopez is 12.5 points, 0.1 more than his season average.

-- His rebounding average -- five -- is 0.5 lower than his over/under on Monday.
+- His rebounding average of five is lower than his over/under on Wednesday (4.5).

-- Lopez has knocked down 1.6 three-pointers per game, which is more than his over/under on Monday (1.5).
+- Lopez's 1.6 three-pointers made per game is 0.1 more than his over/under on Wednesday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.